SarderLab/HistomicsTK_PodoSighter/README.rst

 In order to run the PodoSighter plugin on your PAS-stained renal section, follow the following steps:

-1 - Register/log in at https://athena.ccr.buffalo.edu/
+1 - Register/log in at https://athena.rc.ufl.edu/

 2 - Upload your slide and the respective glomerulus annotation file (.xml) via the upload button on the top right corner of the screen

 3 - Open your slide in HistomicsUI

-4 - On the top right corner of the screen, select the 'Analyses' button, and from the drop down menu, select 'sarderlab/podosighter>V1>PodoSighter_pix2pix' or 'sarderlab/podosighter>V1>PodoSighter_cnn', depending on which pipeline (pix2pix or CNN) to be used.
+4 - On the top right corner of the screen, select the 'Analyses' button, and from the drop down menu, select 'sarderlab/podosighter>V1>PodoSighter_cnn'.

 5 - Once the plugin has been selected, a user input section is displayed on the left.
 For user inputs, follow the instructions below: